MIKE BEGG

 ← All Writing

-2026 is an unusual acquisition environment.
+2026 is an unusual acquisition environment for anyone shopping an e-commerce business for sale.
 Tariff uncertainty has compressed multiples on single-channel Amazon brands.
 Most aggregator funds have restructured or shut down.
-The buyer pool now is operators, strategic acquirers, and individuals who actually understand the unit economics.
-That means less competition from overfunded strategic buyers and more room on terms for operators who move quickly and know what they're doing.
+The buyer pool now is operators, strategic acquirers, and individuals who actually understand the unit economics, not overfunded strategic buyers bidding up every online business for sale listing they can find.
+That means less competition and more room on terms for operators who move quickly and know what they're doing.

-This is the full process.
-Five-number pre-call check, LOI-to-close sequence, diligence checklist by category, and the post-close first 90 days that actually determine whether the deal creates value.
+This is the full process: the five-number pre-call filter, the LOI-to-close sequence, the diligence checklist by category, and the post-close first 90 days that actually determine whether the deal creates value.

 Before a call, before a deck, before you even respond to the listing.
 Five numbers tell you whether the conversation is worth having.